VNG-Realisatie/nlx/docs/docs/reference-information/service-configuration.md

 Currently there are two options available:

 1. `none` All outways with a valid NLX certificate can consume this service from the inway.
 No authorization check will be performed.
-1. `whitelist` An outway has to have a valid NLX certificate and the organization name in this certificate should be present in the [authorization-whitelist](#field-authorization-whitelist) of the inway.
+1. `whitelist` An outway has to have a valid NLX certificate and the organization name and/or public key fingerprint of this certificate should be present in the [authorization-whitelist](#field-authorization-whitelist) of the inway.
 If not, the inway will not accept requests from this outway.

 ***Example***
 ```toml